YoussefKamal098/alx-backend-user-data/0x02-Session_authentication/README.md

-# Simple API with Session Authentication
+# Simple API with Session Authentication and Session Persistence

-A simple HTTP API to interact with the `User` model, now enhanced with **Session Authentication** alongside the previously implemented **Basic Authentication**.
+A simple HTTP API to interact with the `User` model, now enhanced with **Session Authentication** and **Session Persistence** using a database.
+This ensures sessions persist even after server restarts, providing a more robust and scalable authentication mechanism.

 ---